Microphone cut after Mormon girl reveals she's gay at church

 Law didn't address or explain the decision by two of his counselors to cut the microphone.
 Law wasn't at the service that day.

-Savannah, whose mother asked that her last name be withheld to protect her privacy, read from written notes from the pulpit.
-Heather Kester said she is not Mormon, but her husband is and Savannah has been raised in the religion.
+Savannah read from written notes from the pulpit.
+Kester said she is not Mormon, but her husband is and Savannah has been raised in the religion.

 "I do not choose to be this way and this is not a fad," Savannah said on May 7.
 "I cannot make someone else gay ...
 I believe that God wants us to treat each other with kindness, even if people are different, especially if they are different."